rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a config file to reassign or add books
 >Fixed incorrect key_pressed statuses for most keys
 >The map_*_p_proc procedures are now executed for global scripts in mode 0 and 3
->Fixed incorrect vanilla behaviour of op_negate, op_mult and op_div involving floats and negative integers
+>Fixed incorrect behavior of op_negate, op_mult, and op_div involving floats and negative integers
 >Fixed the imported procedure patch, which was applied at the wrong offsets

 v3.3